 The issue here isn't just the technical failure, it's the lack of transparency to the user.
 SwitchVPN's website claims the service protects you with a kill switch and by blocking DNS leaks, but it doesn't tell you that these features only work on some protocols.
 Choose the 'wrong' protocol and you'll reduce your level of protection, probably without even realizing.

 SwitchVPN looks good and is easy to use.
 But digging deeper revealed several privacy and technical issues, leaving us concerned about whether it can deliver the level of protection we would expect.
 The service could still work as a simple website unblocker, but be careful before using it for anything privacy critical.
-And if in doubt, take a look at the brilliant ExpressVPN instead.

 - We've also highlighted the best VPN